UDP load balancing

 • HAProxy Enterprise 3.0r1 and newer

 Enables per-instance logging of events.
-For requests, the source is the IP/port of the client, and the destination is the IP/port of the listener.
+For requests, the source is the client’s IP/port, and the destination is the listener’s IP/port.
 For responses, the source is the listener, and the destination is the client.

 For details, see log reference.